sciZer0/7/v/README.md

 **The Continuation**

 <p>&nbsp</p>
-<h1>16 &nbsp Open Source Does Rule</h1>
+<h1>16 &nbsp Technology & Creator Donation Culture</h1>

-At the start, the Vote blockchain the Solana blockchain codebase modified a it.
+At the start, the Vote blockchain uses the Solana blockchain's code modified a bit.

 As an element of a Creator Donation Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations of tokens.